Scenario of Accelerating Universe from the Phenomenological \Lambda- Models: Field Equations with Constant Speed of Light

 which, after simplification, provides the expression for pressure given by

 Thus, the present value for the pressure is given by

 Let us choose the barotropic equation of state

 where $\omega$ is the barotropic index or equation of state parameter such that $\omega=p/\rho$.
-In general, $\omega$ is a function of time, scale factor or redshift but sometimes it is convenient to consider $\omega$ as a constant quantity because current observational data has limited power to distinguish between a time varying and constant equation of state (Kujat et al 2002; Bartelmann et al 2005).
+In general, $\omega$ is a function of time, scale factor or redshift but sometimes it is convenient to consider $\omega$ as a constant quantity because current observational data has limited power to distinguish between a time varying and constant equation of state \citep{Kujat2002,Bartelmann2005}.
 However, we shall see in Sec.
-3.3 that assumption of $\omega$ as constant in time will provide interesting physical scenario. \\ For flat ($k=0$) Universe, using equations (4) and (9) we get from equation (11)
+3.3 that assumption of $\omega$ as constant in time will provide interesting physical scenario.